kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 A 2.500-inch opening and two 0.250-inch side walls give a support-centerline span of 2.750 in.

 Replacing the side-wall thickness with its stiffness minimum of 0.0062069 in would change the span to 2.5062069 in.
-The previous calculations for C would then no longer describe the revised geometry.
+The previous calculations for C would then no longer describe the geometry.

 This inconsistency was identified when preparing the stiffness drawing.
 Retaining D’s selected thickness preserved the span used in C’s calculations.